Back to Top

 What is Supplemental Instruction?

 Supplemental Instruction (SI) is an internationally recognized, peer-driven program that strives to improve student success in challenging courses.
+Statistics consistently show that students who attend SI do better in class than those who do not.

-How does it work?
+How Does it Work?

-Sessions are completely FREE, are offered in-person and online, and attendance is voluntary.
+Sessions are offered in-person and online.

 How to Access Supplemental Instruction